trickstercache/trickster/docs/developer/environment/README.md

 The shared fetch step scans the source files for their actual pickup/dropoff bounds and derives one seconds-level shift that places the pickup midpoint at the seed instant.
-MySQL and ClickHouse apply that exact shift to every pickup and dropoff datetime and regenerate the related date columns.
-This preserves trip durations and partition/date relationships while placing approximately half of the pickup distribution before and half after the seed instant.
-To re-seed (for example, after the data ages out of range), run `make developer-seed-data`, which first populates the shared download cache via the `seed_data_fetch` service and then truncates and reloads ClickHouse and MySQL in parallel.
+MySQL and ClickHouse apply that exact shift to every pickup and dropoff datetime and regenerate the related date columns; Druid applies it to the primary `__time` timestamp.
+This preserves trip durations and partition/date relationships in the relational copies while placing approximately half of the pickup distribution before and half after the seed instant.
+To re-seed (for example, after the data ages out of range), run `make developer-seed-data`, which first populates the shared download cache via the `seed_data_fetch` service and then reloads ClickHouse, MySQL, and Druid in parallel.
 The MySQL server and Grafana data-source sessions both run in UTC.
-Each seeder fails the workflow unless row count, exact shifted timestamp bounds, date consistency, and the database's expected query keys all validate after loading.
+Every seeder validates row count and shifted timestamp bounds; the relational seeders additionally validate date consistency and the database's expected query keys.

 The provisioned Grafana MySQL dashboard is at
 <http://127.0.0.1:3000/d/trickster-mysql/mysql>.
 Its Data Source variable can